3dct/svmerw/README.md

 * `Norm` for a normalization of the input

 Modes `RW` and `ERW` share the following settings:
 * `OutputFileName` the output file.
-Currently supported is only the MetaImage format (*.mha / *.mhd)
+Currently supported is only the MetaImage format (\*.mha / \*.mhd)
-* `{InputFileName}` a list of input files; an arbitrary number of files can be specified, currently in either MetaImage (*.mha / *.mhd) or the custom Volume Stack (*.volstack) format.
+* `{InputFileName}` a list of input files; an arbitrary number of files can be specified, currently in either MetaImage (\*.mha / \*.mhd) or the custom Volume Stack (\*.volstack) format (see separate section below).
 The first parameter that is interpretable as double is considered to be the first from the `AlgorithmParameters` set.
 Note that svmerw supports both both multimodal and multichannel data.
 Every input is considered a separate modality; if the input is given as Volume Stack, each volume in that stack is considered one channel of that modality.
 The total number of input channels is the sum of the number of channels for each modality (each modality can have a different number of channels).
 * `SeedFile` the filename of an XML file with a format like in this example:
 ```
 <?xml version="1.0" encoding="UTF-8"?>